 1. Sum up your book in three words.

-3. How was the title chosen?
+3. How was the title of the book chosen?

-4. What's your writing routine?
+4. What's your working routine?

 6. What's your favourite word in the English language?

 7. Who's your favourite fictional character?

 8. What was your favourite book as a child?

 James and the Giant Peach